All Episodes

 Well, you're not alone.

-They made the deals on the pensions and the health care until you die, and there are a lot of people at General Motors who are making more in their retirement than ever they ever made when they work there.
+And there are a lot of people at General Motors who are making more in their retirement than they ever made when they worked there.

-But the management made the deals.
+But management made the deals.

-Of course, the his payback for the unions.
+Of course, his payback for the unions.

 Of course.